jamianvieira/jamianvieira/README.md

-- 👋 Hi, I’m @jamianvieira
+- 👋 Hi, I’m Jamian Vieira @jamianvieira
 - 👀 I’m interested in ...
-Automotives, Aeronautics, Industrial Automation, Robotics, RollerCoasters
+Automotives, Aeronautics, Industrial Automation, Robotics, RollerCoasters, Video Games
 - 🌱 I’m currently learning ...
-Embedded Systems, Low Level Programming, Assembly, C, Linux Kernel, STM32, Arduino, MSP430, PLC
+Python, GUI's, Godot, Mesh Networks
 - 💞️ I’m looking to collaborate on ...
-Any embedded systems projects
+Any embedded systems projects, video game projects
-- 📫 How to reach me ... jamianvieira@protonmail.com
+- 📫 How to reach me ... jamianvieira@gmail.com

 <!---
 jamianvieira/jamianvieira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.